 While academic focus is primary, the school offers a range of sporting activities including football and cricket, alongside creative pursuits like the Debating Society, which is a staple of the leadership program.
 These activities are designed to build resilience and teamwork among the students.

 Securing a place at Eden Boys' Leadership Academy is a significant challenge.
 The school is consistently oversubscribed, reflecting its stellar reputation.
-In the measurement period, the school received 380 applications for just 132 places, resulting in a subscription proportion of 2.88.
-This means there are nearly three applications for every available seat.
+In the measurement period, the school received 380 applications for just 132 places, resulting in 2.88. applications per place This means there are nearly three applications for every available seat.

 Admissions are coordinated by Manchester City Council.
-For 2026 entry, the application deadline is 31 October 2025, with offers released on 02 March 2026.
-Parents should use the FindMySchool Map Search to analyze their proximity to the school, as distance is a primary factor in the local authority coordinated admissions process once faith-based criteria are met.
+For September 2027 entry, applications open on 1 July 2026 and close on 31 October 2026, with offers released on 1 March 2027.
+Parents should use the FindMySchool Map Search to analyse their proximity to the school and check the school's own admissions criteria.

 Applications